 “So… how much does it pay?”
 Knowing how to ask questions in an interview is vital in showing your interviewer you are interested in the position and to help figure out if this role is right for you.

 When you’ve made it to the interview stage with a company, pay is a question that’s no doubt at the top of your mind.
 If the job listing included a pay range, you’re likely wondering how to ask about salary in a way that narrows it down to an exact figure.
 If there was no range given in the listing, it’s even more paramount to find out how much it pays sooner rather than later, lest you waste your time or that of the company.

-From salary to vacation time to relocation expenses, there are some need-to-know pieces of information that will factor into whether you accept a job offer.
-Asking about them, however, can feel awkward, and when done incorrectly, can position you in a bad light.
+Some need-to-know pieces of information will factor into whether you accept a job offer, from salary to vacation time to relocation expenses.
+Asking about them, however, can feel awkward and, when done incorrectly, can position you in a bad light.
 Here, we’ll discuss the tough questions to ask during job offer negotiation, like how to ask about salary, and share some tips for navigating the conversation with poise and tact.

 Asking about pay tactfully comes down to two things: your timing and your wording.
-With regards to timing, leave the subject for the end of the interview when it’s your turn for questions (unless, of course, the interviewer brings it up first).
+Regarding timing, leave the subject for the end of the interview when it’s your turn for questions (unless the interviewer brings it up first).